Dates: February 10-12, 2021

 Language of Instruction: English

-School of Water and Waste has developed this training – a mix of theory and practice aimed to help build a community of practice in individual households, Resident Welfare Association (RWA)and consultants (architects / engineers/ planners) to strengthen basics as well as step by step guide to design and implement rainwater harvesting systems at an individual and neighbourhood scale.
+The training aimed to help build a community of practice in individual households, Resident Welfare Association (RWA) and consultants (architects / engineers/ planners) to strengthen basics as well as step by step guide to design and implement rainwater harvesting systems at an individual and neighbourhood scale.
 The training will also provide guidance on how to engage with relevant stakeholder aimed at building water prudent sustainable communities.
+The purpose of this advanced training is to help students, working professionals and environmental enthusiasts learn state-of-art concepts and principles of planning and designing rainwater harvesting systems.

 Training Coordinator